 - Talk with your student about alcohol consumption, sexual assault, and healthy choices, and read our parent guide.

-- Ensure that your student fills out their Immunization and Health History Form
+- Ensure that your student completes their Medical Clearance in MyUHS.

 - Ensure that your student has completed the required alcohol and sexual violence prevention programs.